“… this is one convertible that truly brings luxury out in the open.”

 Many Eldorado coupe options were not available with the convertible.
 Some of these unavailable options included the touring suspension, the memory seat, and the all-conquering Delco-GM/Bose Symphony Sound System.

 Cadillac sold 3,300 Eldorado convertibles in 1984—substantial numbers for such a high-end droptop and well more than the platform-mate Buick Riviera managed to sell in any single year.
-General Motors ended up having to navigate at least one lawsuit from folks who had purchased the 1976 Eldorado which Cadillac advertised it as “the last convertible.”
+General Motors ended up having to navigate at least one lawsuit from folks who had purchased the 1976 Eldorado, which Cadillac advertised at the time as “the last convertible.”